Updated December 2020

-- how water is allocated for industry use across the province,
+- how water is allocated in Alberta

-- surface water allocation,
+- surface water availability and allocations

-- groundwater allocation, and
+- groundwater availability and allocations

-- nonsaline water use regions.
+- nonsaline water use

 Water availability information is based on Agriculture Agri-Food Canada (AAFC) Annual Unit Runoff in Canada – 2013.